-These Magical Unicorn Cupcakes made with White Reese’s Cups and Candy Clay will be the hit of any birthday party.
+These magical Unicorn Cupcakes made with White Reese's Cups and colorful candy clay will be the hit of any birthday party.
 With their rainbow colored manes, gold candy horns, and expressive little eyes, these mythical creatures come to life in the sweetest form.

 - White Reese's Cups

 - white, blue, purple, yellow, pink, green, and black candy clay, recipe on my Chocolate Making Tips page

 - cupcakes - I baked mine in Wave White Cupcake Papers.

 - I used Wilton's Ready to Use White Icing.
 If you use homemade frosting be sure it is stiff enough to hold a big swirl.
 Grocery store variety tubs of frosting are not firm enough to hold the peak.